overlookmotel/router-tree/README.md

 #### Implicit routes

 You don't need to provide a route file to create a route.
-Just the presence of another file defined in `types` will implicitly create a route with default options.
+Just the presence of an associated file defined in `types` will implicitly create a route with default options.

 e.g. Adding a file `/view.jsx` creates a route `/view` with the following properties: